Parent page: Managed Projects

 The following levels of sharing are supported from within Altium Designer:

-- Share Project – share the actual WIP design itself with other members of your team and/or external contractors outside of the team, as required.
+- Share Project – share the actual WIP design itself with other members (Users) of your Workspace team, as required.
 Use the available control to determine access rights (Can View by default).
-View and comment from within Altium Designer, or the Altium 365 Platform Interface.
+View and comment from within Altium Designer, or in the Workspace interface.
+Use the menu to set the project sharing permissions for the added user(s).
 Editing can only be performed through Altium Designer.

-- Snapshot on the Web – a static snapshot of the design at a particular point in time that can be shared with others, perhaps for an adhoc design review, or maybe with the manufacturer for a cost estimate.
+- Snapshot on the Web – a static snapshot of the design at a particular point in time that can be shared with others, perhaps for a design review, or maybe with the manufacturer for a cost estimate.
 Two levels of sharing are supported:

 - By link – available to anyone through a Web browser.
 Using the Share dialog to share at this level requires neither active subscription for your Altium Designer licensing, nor registration with AltiumLive.
-A recipient of the shared link uses Altium 365 Viewer to view (but not comment) on the design.
+A recipient of the shared link uses the Standalone Altium 365 Viewer to view (but not comment) on the design through their browser.
 Viewing requires no registration with AltiumLive and the link is available for 48 hours.

 Opening a Project